 Providing an exception to the lease modifications guidance in Statement 87 for certain lease contracts that are amended solely to replace an IBOR as the rate upon which variable payments depend.

-WHAT IS NEXT?Statement No. is 93 available for download at no charge from the GASB website.
-Printed copies of the Statement are also available for purchase in the GASB Store.
+WHAT IS NEXT?Statement No. 93 is available for download at no charge from the GASB website.

 The removal of LIBOR as an appropriate benchmark interest rate is effective for reporting periods ending after December 31, 2021.
 All other requirements of Statement 93 are effective for reporting periods beginning after June 15, 2020.
 Earlier application is encouraged.